 Monschau is a small historic town in Germany‘s Eifel region.
 It is the cultural hub and a great base for exploring the fascinating wilderness of the Eifel.

-A delightful small town in Germany, Monschau is full of romantic lanes, beautiful timbered houses, and medieval walls.
+A delightful German small town, Monschau is full of romantic lanes, beautiful timbered houses, and medieval walls.
 This makes it the perfect place for a quiet and restful holiday.

 The views of the small River Rur from the surrounding hills and the watermill near the Markt are a must-see.
 Located in the center of the town is Rote Haus (“red house”), an enormous Baroque townhouse.
 The town offers ample eating places offering a combination of cuisines to delight your taste buds.